 We have to live within our means.
 We only have so much land to grow food on and clean water to drink.
 But if we stay inside the limits frame, it seems impossible without significant sacrifices.
 When we instead focus on the principles of harmony, the possibilities are limitless.

-A Smarter Home
+A Truly Smart Home

 If we want a sustainable future, the positives have to outweigh the negatives.
 The benefits of a self-cleaning kitchen are obvious, and if that can be designed to be water and energy efficient, then sustainability wins.